-Records will be kept centrally, in the Designated Teacher's locked file.
+Records will be kept centrally, in the Principal's office.
 It is intended that the online SIMS Behaviour Management Module, which is part of the C2k system in schools will be utilised for record keeping.
 Access to these records will be restricted and only provided to those members of school staff with a legitimate need to have access.